CIAT-DAPA/GapAnalysis/README.md

 Cucurbita_cordata | 28.9457 | -113.563 | G
 Cucurbita_digitata |  | | H

-**Taxon:** this value will be the key for all functions in this library.
+**taxon:** this value will be the key for all functions in this library.
 Ensure it is consistent for all records and is included in the file name of your predicted potential habitat .tif as well.

 **latitude** and **longitude** must be in decimal degrees, preferably with the highest accuracy possible.

-**Type:** All records must be classified as either a reference observation (typically the main presence data input into the species distribution modeling, labeled H as most records in our previous research source from herbaria), or as a “site of collection” location of an existing ex situ accession from a conservation repository (labeled G, as most records in our previous research source from genebanks).
+**type:** All records must be classified as either a reference observation (typically the main presence data input into the species distribution modeling, labeled H as most records in our previous research source from herbaria), or as a “site of collection” location of an existing ex situ accession from a conservation repository (labeled G, as most records in our previous research source from genebanks).
 This distinction is significant for multiple evaluations and effort must be taken to ensure the correct assignment of these values.

 Digital repositories such as GBIF, EDDmaps, and IDIGBIO contain observed locations of a taxon considered “H” type occurrences in GapAnalyis.
 From our experience there can be duplication within and between such databases and care should be taken to reduce duplication where possible.